pathoam/solana/bench-exchange/README.md

 demo demonstrates one way to host an exchange on the Solana blockchain by emulating a currency exchange.

-The assets are virtual tokens held by investors who may post trade requests to the exchange.
-A Matcher monitors the exchange and posts swap requests for matching trade orders.
+The assets are virtual tokens held by investors who may post order requests to the exchange.
+A Matcher monitors the exchange and issues match requests for matching trade orders.
 All the transactions can execute concurrently.

 ## Premise